 07 Jul Selecting a Private Investigator for Surveillance

-Regardless of where you are, the investigator you hire can have lasting effects on your particular case.
+Regardless of where you are, the video surveillance investigator you hire can have lasting effects on your particular case.
 Choosing the wrong private investigator for video surveillance based on the price alone may expose you to scrutiny by your partner, your business associate or legal representative, targeting the competence of the hired investigators.

 To avoid these pitfalls and more we have put together 4 questions we recommend asking any investigator that you are considering hiring for video surveillance.